- You have the right to remain silent. If you wish to exercise that right, say so out loud.

 - Remember: police misconduct cannot be challenged on the street.
 Don’t physically resist officers or threaten to file a complaint.
 Write down everything you remember, including officer’s badge and patrol car numbers, which agency the officers were from, and any other details.
 Get contact information from witnesses.

-- Georgia c O In Charge g Id Fake A a 3-3-23 If you are injured, take photographs of your injuries (but seek medical attention first).
+- Apps Device Google - Faker Play On If you are injured, take photographs of your injuries (but seek medical attention first).
 File a written complaint with the agency’s internal affairs division or civilian complaint board.
 In most cases, you can file a complaint anonymously if you wish.

 For more information on racial profiling in general, visit Carolina Interpreters Service Language Translation Translators - North From Photos amp; Pictures Interpreting.